OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 Urubamba to Pisac:

-From Urubamba, local busses leave the terminal every half hour.
-The journey is 1 hour and cost 4sol (€1).
+From Urubamba, local buses leave the terminal every half hour.
+The journey is 1 hour and costs 4sol (€1).
 The bus drops you at the side of the road that rings around the town.
-Depending on accomodation, we heard of a chilled hostel 15 minutes walk from the town itself.
+We had heard of a chilled hostel 15-minute walk from the town itself.

 We stayed on the main road and followed it around and back out of the town.
-If you are looking to head into the main plaza, from the drop off point, walk straight until you reach the tiny bus terminal for Cusco (it will be on your right hand side), cross the road and walk up an narrow street into town.
+If you are looking to head into the main plaza, from the drop-off point, walk straight until you reach the tiny bus terminal for Cusco (it will be on your right-hand side), cross the road and walk up a narrow street into town.
 All corridors lead to the plaza.

 Accomodation in Pisac:

-Casa Intihuatana, a very chilled guesthouse we found about 15 minutes from the plaza.
-With two young Peruvian owners running the show, the hostel is well facilitated.
+Casa Intihuatana, is a very chilled guest house we found about 15 minutes from the plaza.
+With two young Peruvian owners running the show, the hostel is well-facilitated.

 They do accept volunteers, and while we were there we genuinely made friends for life after meeting Mark and Naomi from Liverpool, who were taking a break from the road to volunteer for a few weeks.

-We enjoyed our private double room with shared bathroom and balcony for 33sol (€9) per night.
-Prices for dorm rooms start from 20sol (€5.30).
+We enjoyed our private double room with a shared bathroom and balcony for 33 sol (€9) per night.
+Prices for dorm rooms start from 20 sol (€5.30).

 The longer you stay, the cheaper the room so do negotiate a price.
 The owners are extremely fair.
-Our favourite part was our private balcony that lookes onto the next door neighbours farm.
+Our favourite part was our private balcony that looks onto the next-door neighbour’s farm.
 Every morning Monica the Moo greeted us, and every morning we sat out and shared a coffee while she munched on hay.

 Pisac Ruins: